dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

-Template code is not relevant for all kinds of projects—for instance, our Hello project would not have benefited from any more initial program structure than it had—but the wizard will include any that is relevant if we check the “Include any available templates” box.
+Template code is not relevant for all kinds of projects—for instance, our Hello project would not have benefited from any more initial program structure than it had—but the wizard will include any that is relevant if we check the "Include any available templates" box.

-Make sure the “Include any available templates” box is checked.
+Make sure the "Include any available templates" box is checked.

 We ignore the **Advanced…** button again.